facebookarchive/origami/_documentation/concepts/Iterators.md

 ## Only the last iteration values are visible in the editor
 Following the patch values in your composition is useful to help debug a problem.
 However, Iterators only show the values for the last iteration (e.g. if you have 10 iterations, it only shows the values for the 10th one).
 There isn't a real workaround for this, except changing the Iteration count or setting a Max on the index.

-## Interaction patches do not work properly
-Due to the way we built Interaction 2, hit testing is highly complicated and not supported inside Iterators.
-If you want to have interactions in an Iterator, you can manually implement hit testing in a separate Iterator that checks the X/Y positions of the Touch patch, and compares them with the rendered Layer positions.

 ## Passing values out of Iterators is difficult
 There are two different methods depending on if your Iterator has a blue consumer patch or not: